 This cute and comfy crochet plaid hat has a bit of snark, as it reads “Not Knit”.
 This not knit crochet hat is dedicated to anyone who has ever been working on a crochet project and been asked, “what are you knitting?”
 This post contains affiliate links, thank you for your support!

-These classic crochet plaid ornaments are perfect for your traditional and rustic Christmas and holiday decor.
+This classic crochet plaid ornament is perfect for your traditional and rustic Christmas tree decor.
 You can make them in varied yarns and hooks to make different sizes.
 Add a bit of embellishments to make the perfectly fit your style.
 The post contains affiliate links, thanks for your support!